Coregonine Science Webinar Series

 Image Credit: Andrew Muir

-Please join us for the next installment of the Coregonine Science Webinar Series, Friday May 2nd at 12:30 pm EST. Katelyn King (MDNR) and Laura Lee(FWS) will present “Restoration planning models to support Great Lakes cisco restoration.”
+Please join us for the next installment of the Coregonine Science Webinar Series, Friday September 5th at 12:30 pm EST. Taylor Brown (Cornell) will present “A tale of two species: long-term coregonine recruitment dynamics and drivers among the Laurentian Great Lakes.”
 Join by registering at the link below.

 A genomic perspective on speciation and adaptation in alpine whitefish